MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-governance-solution.md

 >*[Microsoft 365 licensing guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance).*

-Use the capabilities from **Microsoft Purview Data Lifecycle Management** (formerly Microsoft Information Governance) and **Microsoft Purview Records Management** to govern your data for compliance or regulatory requirements.
+Use **Microsoft Purview Data Lifecycle Management** (formerly Microsoft Information Governance) and **Microsoft Purview Records Management** to govern your data for compliance or regulatory requirements.

 Both solutions support retention and deletion of data for Microsoft 365 apps and services.
 Use the following graphic to help you identify the main configurable components for these solutions that each have their own configuration area in the Microsoft Purview compliance portal: